 Black Diamond recently released the Technician as a replacement to their Lotus harness.
-The Lotus was one of our favorite harnesses, with a nicely padded waistbelt and abrasion resistant patches.
+The Lotus was one of our favorite harnesses, with a nicely padded waistbelt and abrasion-resistant patches.
 The Technician is more of a riff on the Solution harness, with a minimalist design (and padding) that still has some all-around features, like a third gear loop, full-strength haul line tab, and ice-clipper slots.
+These features make it a good option for ice climbing and trad climbing.
 However, they missed the mark in their leg loop design.
-While we appreciate adjustable leg-loops for four-season use or for anyone with larger thighs, these were uncomfortable to hang in, and we were instantly in pain as soon as we sat back in it.
-For a comfortable trad-climbing harness, check out the Misty Mountain Silhouette.
-If you love all things Black Diamond, we thought the Solution was a lot more comfortable to hang in than the Technician.
+While we appreciate adjustable leg-loops for four-season use or for anyone with larger thighs, these were uncomfortable to hang in, and we were in pain as soon as we sat back in it.

 Cons: Adjustable leg loops are uncomfortable, no padding in the waist or legs

 Our Analysis and Test Results